-An exploration of the leadership skills and personal qualities of some of the great leaders from history, demonstrating that great leaders come in all shapes and sizes and have faults as well as strengths.
-Nevertheless, there are certain key abilities and characteristics shown by all great leaders.
-This book identifies 8 key leadership initiatives: Changing the Mood; Boldness of Vision; Doing the Planning; Leading from the Front; Bringing People with You; Making Things Happen; Taking the Offensive; Creating Opportunities.
+An exploration of the leadership skills and personal qualities of some of the great leaders from history, demonstrating that great leaders come in all shapes and sizes and have faults as well as strengths – but that there are certain key abilities and characteristics shown by all great leaders.
+This book identifies 8 key leadership abilities: Changing the Mood; Boldness of Vision; Doing the Planning; Leading from the Front; Bringing People with You; Making Things Happen; Taking the Offensive; Creating Opportunities.
 Each initiative is illustrated with an account of the actions of three great leaders from history.

 Professional Manager Magazine, Chartered Management Institute, July 2010: History Lessons – What Business and Management can Learn from the Great Leaders of History by Jonathan Gifford sets down eight competences exemplified, often in an extreme form, by great leaders.

 Each competence is put into the context of business management so that the particular abilities of the great leaders of history can be easily related to present day management situations.
 The competences fall into three groups.
 The precursors of action – changing the mood, boldness of vision and planning; driving action – leading from the front, bringing people along and making things happen; and finally, building – taking the offensive and creating opportunities.

 Three great leaders from world history have been selected to exemplify each competence, resulting in a fascinating range of men and women, drawn from different backgrounds, nationalities and historical eras.
 For example, the leaders chosen to illustrate making things happen include Oliver Cromwell, George S Patton and Zhou Enlai – far from the usual list of individuals cited in books on leadership.